Online time series prediction using feature adjustment

 The most straightforward approach to compute $\delta_t$ is conducting gradient descent to the feature representation.
 For example, if we conduct $k$-step ahead forecast, this procedure can be expressed as follows:

 Where $\eta$ is learning rate.
-While this straightforward approach of could lead to some improvement in practical experiments, its effectiveness remains limited in our experiments.
+While this straightforward approach could lead to some improvement, its effectiveness remains limited in our experiments.
 We attribute this to two core issues.
 First, multi-step prediction creates a delay: at time $t$, we cannot observe the true value $y_t$ for a $k$-step ahead forecast.
 Only the pair $(x_{t-k}, y_{t-k})$ is available to compute the loss and update $\delta_t$, which could introduce potentially harmful lag.
 Second, the optimal correction $\delta_t$ might not be a constant and could depend on background conditions.
 As a result, the required correction $\delta_t$ might be correlated with the state represented by $z_t$.

 To address these limitations, we propose to use a small neural network that maps the current feature vector $z_t$ to the correction $\delta_t$.
 This small neural network can be named as "adapter".
 This adapter, typically a simple MLP, can be calibrated using a held-out validation set.
 Moreover, during deployment, as true data arrives sequentially, we can continuously update the adapter's parameters online via gradient descent.
-This solution offers significant advantages: 1) it inherently learns to differentiate corrections based on the contextual features $z_t$, and 2) since $\delta_t$ is predicted directly from $z_t$ (available immediately at time $t$), it completely sidesteps the multi-step prediction delay problem.
+This solution offers significant advantages: 1) it can output different corrections based on the contextual features $z_t$, and 2) since $\delta_t$ is predicted directly from $z_t$ (available immediately at time $t$), it sidesteps the multi-step prediction delay problem.